-When you get your prescription for metformin, you might notice that it has a different name.
-That's because there are many different brands out there that provide metformin.
+When you get your prescription you might notice that it has a different name.
+That's because there are many different brands out there that provide the drug metformin.
 But the important thing for you to know is that the medication you've been given is metformin.
 Speak to your doctor if you have any questions.

 Metformin comes in the following brands:

 You can also be given metformin in combination with other diabetes medication all in the same tablet.
-This is because metformin on its own doesn't always work and so it needs support from other medicines.
+This is because on its own it doesn't always work and so needs support from other medicines.